Liman, Israel: History

-The village was founded in 1949 by a group of demobilized soldiers on part of the lands of the depopulated Palestinian village of al-Bassa.
+The village was founded in 1949 by a group of demobilized soldiers on part of the lands of the former depopulated Palestinian village of al-Bassa.
 It was originally called Tzahal, but was later renamed "Liman" to honor the American senator Herbert H. Lehman.

 The Liman Nature Reserve is located about 1 km north of the settlement, an area of about 50 dunams on a section of the gravel ridge that was preserved.

 A 3rd century painted tomb from the Roman period was discovered in the fields of Liman in 1994–1995.
 The tomb contained two skeletons, bottles, coins and pottery.